arangodb/arangodb/Documentation/Books/Manual/Programs/Arangodump/Maskings.md

     "This is a test!Do you agree?"

-will become
+... will become

     "xxis is a xxst Do xou xxxee  NAATm8c9hVQ="

 Note that the hash is based on a random secrect that is different for each run.
-This avoids dictionary attacks.
+This avoids dictionary attacks which can be used to guess values based pre-computations on dictionaries.

 If you need reproducable results, i.e. hashes that do not change between different runs of *arangodump*, you need to specify a secret as seed,